 FIRE-PROOF.
 Incombustible; not in danger from the action of fire.
+To say of any article that it is "fire-proof" conveys no other idea than that the material out of which it is formed is incombustible.
 To say of a building that it is fire-proof excludes the idea that it is of wood, and necessarily implies that it is of some substance fitted for the erection of fire-proof buildings.
-To say of a certain portion of a building that it is fire-proof warrants conclusion that it is of a different material.
+To say of a certain portion of a building that it is fire-proof suggests a comparison between that portion and other parts of the building not so characterized, and warrants the conclusion that it is of a different material.
 Hickey v.
-Morrell.
-102 N.Y.
-459, 7 N.E.
-321, 55 Am.Rep.
-824. A "fire-proof safe" within an insurance policy is one which, in the judgment of prudent men in locality of property insured.
-Is sufficient, National Liberty Ins.
+Morrell, 102 N. Y. 459, 7 N. E. 321, 55 Am.
+Rep. 824.
+A "fire-proof safe" within an insurance policy is one which, in the judgment of prudent men in locality of property insured, is sufficient; National Liberty Ins.
 Co. of America v.
 Spharler, 172 Ark.
-715, 290 S.W.
-594, 596; or one which is of the kind commonly regarded as fire-proof; Knoxville Fire Ins.
+715, 290 S. W. 594, 596; or one which is of the kind commonly regarded as fire-proof; Knoxville Fire Ins.
 Co. v.
-Hird, 4 Tex.Civ.App.
-82, 23 S.W.
-393.
+Hird, 4 Tex.
+Civ.
+App.
+82, 23 S. W. 393.

 FIRE RAISING.
-In Scotch law, the wilfully setting on fire buildings, growing or stored cereals, growing wood, or coalheughs.
-Ersk.Pr.
+In Scotch law.
+The wilfully setting on fire buildings, growing or stored cereals, growing wood, or coalheughs.
+Ersk.
+Pr.
 577. See Arson.

 FIRE WALL.
 This term, as used in a municipal building code, has been held to refer to a wall that is noncombustible, and to require that such quality adhere to the openings in the wall as well as the solid wall itself.
 Robenson v.
 Turner, 199 Ky.
-642, 251 S.W.
-857, 860.
+642, 251 S. W. 857, 860.

 FIRE-WOOD.
 Wood suitable for fuel, not including standing or felled timber which is suitable and valuable for other purposes.
 Hogan v.
 Hogan, 102 Mich.
-641, 61 N.W.
-73.
+641, 61 N. W. 73.

-FIREWORKS.
-Contrivances of inflammable and explosive materials combined of various proportions for purpose of producing in combustion beautiful or amusing scenic effects, or to be used as night signal on land or sea or for various purposes in war.
-Henderson v.
-Massachusetts Bonding & Ins.
-Co., 337 Mo.
-1, 84 S.W.2d 922, 925.
+FIRE-WORKS.
+A contrivance of inflammable and explosive materials combined of various proportions for the purpose of producing in combustion beautiful or amusing scenic effects, or to be used as a night signal on land or sea, or for various purposes in war.
+Cent.
+Dict.